ricyhors/sovits-script/README.md

 # sovits-script
-Automatically installs so-vits-svc-fork in a Linux system
+Automatically installs so-vits-svc-fork on a Linux system